awarera/Olympics/README.md

 # Welcome to the Summer Olympics LeafletJS Map
-Explore data about the host cities for every summer Olympic Games from 1896-2016
+Explore data about the host cities for every summer Olympic Games from 1896-2016.
+Created using HTML, CSS, JavaScript, PHP and SQL

 Below Are Screenshots Of The Site